C2SM/extpar/docs/index.md

-If you did not install `extpar` into the system libraries, make sure that the `bin` folder of your local user is on your `PATH` variable to be able to run the extpar scripts.
+If you did not install `extpar` into the system libraries, make sure that the `bin` folder of your local user is on your `PATH` variable to be able to run the EXTPAR scripts.
 This is usually done via

 ```bash
 export PATH="$HOME/.local/bin:$PATH"